 A Conventional mortgage can benefit an individual whether they are a first-time buyer or in the process of refinancing.
-This loan option has a minimum down payment of 3% and typically requires a 620 credit score.
+If you are looking for 15 and 30 year fixed mortgage rates with the Hopkinsville area’s most trusted mortgage lenders, Dreamfield Lending, call us today!

 The VA loan is an unmatched home loan for veterans, service members, and military families.
 There are many benefits to the VA loan, such as: